 Many of the world’s natural forests provide wood products critical to people’s lives and livelihoods.

 Halting all logging in natural production forests would achieve maximum carbon sequestration, but an end to logging is not realistic or necessary.
-Improving forest management practices will allow natural forests to store more carbon while maintaining wood production over the long term.
+Improving forest management practices will allow some natural forests that have been degraded in the past to store more carbon while maintaining wood production over the long term.
 Logging should be halted in some sensitive places, with the lost wood production made up by new wood production in some reforestation lands.
+Expansion of logging into new areas of primary forest should be avoided.

 Extending harvest cycles, for example, allows trees to grow larger before they’re felled, increasing the average carbon stock across a working forest.
 Reduce-impact logging practices like cable winching can avoid damage to trees not harvested.
 And competing vegetation, such as vines, can be thinned to allow trees to grow faster and bigger.
 Implementing such techniques will allow our working forests to sequester more carbon.